 Allergy testing for asthma

-Skin prick tests are performed at your doctor's office or medical clinic, or by an allergy specialist.
-Small amounts of different allergen solutions, such as pollen extract, are pricked into your skin along your arm or on your back.
-If you are sensitised to the allergen the skin swells or develops a welt.
+Skin prick tests can be done by your GP or an allergy specialist.
+Small amounts of different allergen solutions, (such as pollen extract), are applied to the forearm or the back with a dropper, and the skin gently pricked with a sterile lancet.
+If you have a reaction to the allergen the skin swells or develops a welt.

 Serum specific IgE allergy tests are blood tests that detect specific IgE antibodies.
 These antibodies are made by your body’s immune system against allergens (such as dust mites, pollens, animal dander, moulds and foods).

 These skin and blood tests are not conclusive in determining asthma triggers.
 Just because your skin and blood react to an allergen, doesn't mean your lungs will too.
 Think of these tests as a helpful ingredient for your doctor to use to assess your overall health and asthma and allergy needs.

 Allergy tests can however help define the substances you are allergic to and enable a precision approach to managing that trigger.

 Tests such as these should only ever be performed under the guidance of a doctor or allergy specialist.

 There are many substances in the workplace that may cause asthma to develop, or trigger asthma symptoms in someone who already has asthma.

 Occupational asthma can occur in many types of workplaces, but is most commonly reported where people are working with flour or grains and isocyanates (chemicals which are found in paints as hardening agents).